dullhunk/book/careers-lab/cvapps/cv-errors.md

   4. **AIMING HIGHER** If you hope that your marks will improve, state what your achieved grade and expected grades are - they might be different (e.g. expected grade: first class)
   5. **SUMMARISE** Instead of listing EVERY secondary / high school qualification, summarise them briefly e.g. "13 GCSE's A*-A including Maths and English".
 These exams were important when you were 16, but are much less relevant now so don't waste space with a detailed description
   6. **DATES** The description of your degree should include a start date and (expected) end date (year).
 Don't includes days, and only include months where they are relevant (e.g. summer jobs)
-  7. **FIRST YEAR TEAM PROJECT** Mention the name of the project, what it did and what your role was e.g. *Mancshacks built an accomodation finder for students at the University of Manchester that worked both on mobile and web platforms, organised a team of 6 students meeting once a week over 12 months, see http://www.mancshacks.com*.
+  7. **FIRST YEAR TEAM PROJECT** Mention the name of the project, what it did and what your role was e.g. *Mancshacks: built an accommodation finder for students in Manchester that worked both on mobile and web platforms, organised a team of 6 students meeting once a week over 12 months, see http://www.mancshacks.com*.
 No-one outside the Kilburn building will understand what you mean if you say "first year team project".
 What skills did you gain while doing it (not just tech skills)?
 What role did you play in the team?

 ## Experience (EX) and Projects